Molly Meldrum: 2011 accident

 On 15 December 2011, Meldrum was taken to the Alfred Hospital in a critical condition after being found unconscious in the backyard of his home in Richmond.
-He is believed to have fallen off a ladder from a height of around three metres.
+He had fallen off a ladder from a height of around three metres.
 He was placed under intensive care in a sedated state and had surgery for his head injuries.
 As well as the head injuries, Meldrum had a broken shoulder, broken ribs, a punctured lung and cracked vertebrae.
 Meldrum had been with Steve Vizard on radio discussing the importance of health on the morning of the accident.
 By 27 December, further surgery to his chest injuries had occurred and his sedation levels were reduced.
-His brother said Meldrum had "spoken some words but they have no context".
+His brother Brian said that Meldrum had "spoken some words but they have no context".

-On 8 January 2012, his brother Brian said Meldrum was breathing on his own and having conversations, but added his recovery would be slow.
-On 19 January Meldrum was taken out of hospital and moved into a rehabilitation centre.
+On 8 January 2012, Brian said Meldrum was breathing on his own and having conversations, but added that his recovery would be slow.
+On 19 January, Meldrum was taken out of hospital and moved into a rehabilitation centre.
 In April he gave his first public interview since the accident.
 In 2012, a few months after the accident, Meldrum interviewed British pop singer Elton John and American pop singer Katy Perry.

 Awards and accolades

 On Australia Day (26 January) 1986, Meldrum was made a Member of the Order of Australia, with a citation for "service to the fostering of international relief and to youth".
 At the ARIA Music Awards of 1993, he received a Special Achievement Award to acknowledge his contributions to popular music.
 In 1994 at the Australasian Performing Right Association (APRA) Awards he obtained the Ted Albert Award (named in honour of Ted Albert).
-Music journalists, Toby Creswell and Samantha Chenoweth describe Meldrum as "The single most important person in the Australian pop industry for forty years" in their 2006 book, 1001 Australians You Should Know.
-In November 2014, he was inducted into the ARIA Hall of Fame, together with his TV show, Countdown, he became the first non-artist to receive the accolade.
+Music journalists Toby Creswell and Samantha Chenoweth describe Meldrum as "The single most important person in the Australian pop industry for forty years" in their 2006 book, 1001 Australians You Should Know.
+In November 2014, he was inducted into the ARIA Hall of Fame, together with his TV show Countdown; he became the first non-artist to receive the accolade.
 At the Music Victoria Awards of 2018, Meldrum was inducted into the Music Victoria Hall of Fame.